freistil/freistilbox-docs/source/tech_faq/allow_from_ip.md

 Allow from 2.3.4.5
 ```

-But there is a way of checking the real sender address because our Edge Routers provide additional information in the HTTP header `X-Forwarded-For`.
+But because your application boxes don't get their requests directly from your visitors but via our Edge Routers and the Content Cache/Load Balancer, this will not work.
+The sender will always appear to be one of the Load Balancer nodes.

-A few additional lines make Apache check this HTTP header, too:
+You can get the actual visitor IP address from the HTTP header `X-Forwarded-For` which is provided by our Edge Routers.
+With a few additional lines, Apache will take this information into account:

 ```
 Deny from All